falon3/Ashbourne/README.md

 * if this is right after creating a new database first DELETE ALL MIGRATIONS IN THE MIGRATION FOLDER
 * Then run this command to create the models in the db
       > $ python manage.py makemigrations Ashbourn
       > $ python manage.py migrate

- May need to try this one too if that doesn't work
+      May need to try this one too or if if that last one doesn't work:
       > $ python manage.py migrate --run-syncdb

-Alexandr Folder is separate project code being considered being encorporated into the Ashbourn project
+* Alexandr Folder is separate project code being considered being encorporated into the Ashbourn project